-Oueens' Federation Oueen Edith Primary School Welcome to Year 4 at Queen Edith Primary School We are looking forward to getting to know both you and your children this year.
+We are looking forward to getting to know both you and your children this year.
 We are planning a Year 4 filled with plenty of stimulating and interesting learning opportunities.
 Kingfisher Class will be taught by Mr Gent and Goldfinch Class will be taught by Miss Tandy.
-PPA will take place on a Tuesday and during this time children will be taught by Mrs Cumiskey and Mr Laker.
-Mrs Dove is our year group TA.
+PPA will take place on a Tuesday and during this time children will be taught by Mrs Galantini and Mr Laker.
+Miss Mottaz and Miss Clay are our phase group TAs.
 Throughout the year we will share information and photographs of our learning on our school website.
 You will also find information and updates about whole school events too.
-Come and have a look: www.queenedithschool.org.uk\Periodically you may get emails from us regarding everyday class issues that have cropped up but if you need to contact us personally please email us through the school office and we will get back to you as soon as we can.
+Come and have a look: www.queenedithschool.org.uk Periodically you may get emails from us regarding everyday class issues that have cropped up but if you need to contact us personally please email us through the school office and we will get back to you as soon as we can.

 Our School Day Children need to be ready to line up in the KS2 playground at 8.55am where their teachers will be waiting and ready to take them into class.
 Please also be aware that lateness is officially noted in the register and if children miss going in with their class they should come into school via the main office.
 The Year 4 school day ends at 3.30pm.
 Please wait in the KS2 playground for your child.
 Children will wait with a year group teacher until they have safely been collected.
 If you have younger children to collect from the KS1 playground, please let us know as your child can now walk through school to meet you.
 After school Club children will be escorted to their zone.
 Thank you for your cooperation and patience with this.
 If someone else is coming to collect your child, please ensure that your child's class teacher has been notified by calling or sending a message via the school office.
 Please also contact the school office if your child is going to be absent from school.
 There are lots of opportunities for you to meet with us to discuss your child's progress throughout the year.
-However, please phone to make an appointment to see us if you have any queries or concerns.
+However, please phone to make an appointment to see us if you have any gueries or concerns.
 Physical Education (PE) Lessons Children will need to come to school wearing their PE kit on the days that their class is having PE.
-Both year 4 classes have PE on Tuesday and Thursday.
-Their PE kit should be shorts and a t-shirt on warm days and tracksuit bottoms and a long sleeved top on colder days.
+Both year 4 classes have PE on Tuesday and Friday.
+Their PE kit should be black shorts and a white t-shirt on warm days and black tracksuit bottoms with a long sleeved top on colder days.
 Long hair should be tied back on PE days.
-Stud earrings only in school.
+Stud earrings only in school which should be taken out on PE days.
 We have many PE lessons outside, so warm clothing is essential, as well as sturdy trainers.
-Year 4 Topics 2023 - 2024 Autumn 1: Changes Autumn 2: Roman Britain Spring 1: Across The Atlantic Spring 2: The Golden Age of I Summer 1: Race to the Pole Summer 2: The Great Outdoo
+Year 4 Topics 2023 - 2024 Autumn 1: Changes Autumn 2: Race to the Pole Spring 1: Across The Atlantic Spring 2: The Golden Age of Islam Summer 1: Roman Britain Summer 2: The Great Outdoors What does my child need in Year 4?